michel47/ipms/docs/README.md

  A system what will tell accurately the value of a mutable and this without spending tons of network / computing resources.

- we don't want to "gamble" to have the HEAD block from the chain
+ we don't want to wastefully "gamble" to have the HEAD block from the chain.

-We have take a different approach to tackle the problem.
+With IPMS We have taken a different approach to tackle the problem. we consider immuables things of the past, and mutables things of the present.

-in fact this who as a global society we organize and put our act together to trustfully communicate on the *(inter)*net
+IN fact this inspired by nature, by who we are as a global society, we are with all form of life as a whole a complex organism. we organize, we continuously communicate and exchange, and this is only possible because of an inherent trust with oour peers.
+Today we can extend our reach globaly and communicate safely at large to the *(inter)*net.

-A mutable is a "decentalized element" that can be access anywhere with it value maintained by anyone. it constitutes an "immutable addressing scheme" every one can trust to find data.
+A mutable is a "decentalized element" that can be access anywhere with its value maintained by anyone.
+It constitutes an "immutable addressing scheme" every one can trust to find data.

-A every shared resource it can be "abuse" and the value of a mutable can be "hijacked" however is we ask everyone to sign their update we have a way to sort our the good records from the bad.
+Every shared resources it can be "abused" and the value of a mutable can be "hijacked". however if we ask everyone to sign their update we have a way to sort our the good records from the bad.

 {% for post in site.posts %}